nicholasoxford/Personal-Site-Template/README.md

 2. When prompted *"Do you want to use the default authentication and security configuration?"*, choose **Default configuration**.
 3. When prompted *"How do you want users to be able to sign in?"*, choose **Username**.
 4. When prompted *"Do you want to configure advanced settings?"*, choose **No, I am done**.

+## NPM Install
+1. Run `npm install` to download all the dependecies for this project.
+2. Tip: `npm i` works as well.

 ## Add Hosting for your project
 1. Run `amplify add hosting` in your terminal.